 The Goodwin College Appeals Board (GCAB) is the final arbiter of all financial aid issues, including the Record Review Committee (RRC); academic issues, including grade appeals; and conduct issues, including issues regarding Title IX, ADA, and Section 504.
-The Goodwin College Appeals Board shall be chaired by the Provost and shall include appropriate members from senior leadership and faculty.
+The Goodwin College Appeals Board shall be chaired by the Provost and Dean of Faculty and shall include appropriate members from senior leadership and faculty.